Spring Boot Pre-Interview Guide Part 1: Core Application Layer — Controller, Service, Repository, Domain

 @Validto nested DTOs as well - Handle validation exceptions in ExceptionHandler

-Is the Command Pattern Always Necessary?
+Is the Command pattern always necessary?

-Arguments For
+For

 - Clear separation of dependencies between layers